|

 Fee for Unlimited Members: Included

-This class will discuss favorite science fiction authors, their books, and the social, political, and scientific issues they raise.
-There may be occasional magical journeys into works of fantasy.
-The books and authors will be chosen by Stephen with suggestions from class participants and former class leader Sydney Wilde.
+This class will discuss favorite science fiction authors, their books, and the human, political, and scientific issues they raise.
+The books and authors will be chosen by Sydney from suggestions by participants.
 This is a fun, free-flowing gathering of science fiction enthusiasts.
 Please join us and bring your ideas, insights, and suspension of disbelief.

 |